ROBOTIS-GIT/emanual/docs/en/software/rplus2/manager.md

 ![](/assets/images/sw/rplus2/manager/roboplus_manager2_29.jpg)

-### Configuring Dynamixel Channel
+### Configuring DYNAMIXEL Channel

-1. Open R+ Manager 2.0 and select the Dynamixel2.0 product, then click on the Update & Test menu.
+1. Open R+ Manager 2.0 and select DYNAMIXEL2.0 product, then click on the Update & Test menu.

     ![](/assets/images/sw/rplus2/manager/roboplus_manager2_30.jpg)

 2. Connect the OpenCM9.04 to the PC by usingLN-101 or BT-210(or BT-110), then turn on the OpenCM 485EXP.
-3. Follow the instructions below to search the product forOpenCM9.04 (Initially the Dynamixel Channel value of the OpenCM9.04 is set to Default so the XM/XH Series does not appear in the search result).
+3. Follow the instructions below to search the product forOpenCM9.04 (Initially DYNAMIXEL Channel value of the OpenCM9.04 is set to Default so the XM/XH Series does not appear in the search result).

     ![](/assets/images/sw/rplus2/manager/roboplus_manager2_31.jpg)

 4. After the process of updating the product, the Control Table will open.
-5. From the Control Table list, set the Dynamixel Channel value to EXP Board (Expansion Board)and click Save.
+5. From the Control Table list, set DYNAMIXEL Channel value to EXP Board (Expansion Board)and click Save.

     ![](/assets/images/sw/rplus2/manager/roboplus_manager2_32.jpg)

 6. When the configuration is finished, close the Control Table window and restart the OpenCM 485 EXP.
-    (As it is restarted the, the mini TTL bus of the OpenCM9.04 is deactivated, and then Dynamixel bus of the OpenCM 485 EXP is activated.)
+    (As it is restarted the, the mini TTL bus of the OpenCM9.04 is deactivated, and then DYNAMIXEL bus of the OpenCM 485 EXP is activated.)
 7. Open the Update & Test menu again and check that the XM/XH Series is properly detected in the search result.

     ![](/assets/images/sw/rplus2/manager/roboplus_manager2_33.jpg)